Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Multispectral Segmentation

 The material samples are illuminated using the full spectrum light source (\Cref{fig:generalSetup}), and the response is captured by the respective sensor. \Cref{fig:materials} shows the response curves for each sample as captured by the ground truth spectrometer, a commercial multispectral sensor, and our system.
 The materials are: a 99\% reflective reference panel (used for calibration), a branch, a leaf, foam, plaster, wood, cork, and plastic.
 The commercial 10-band multispectral camera is the MicaSense RedEdge-MX Dual camera system, which serves as our baseline.
 For all of the samples, the ground truth is collected using a spectrometer which most accurately measures the reflected light.
 Qualitatively, the reflectance measured by the event camera follows the ground truth curves well.
 Beyond this, we see that there is comparable performance between the commercial multispectral MicaSense sensor, and our system, whereas our system tends to be closer to the ground-truth.
 The normalized measurements are quite sensitive to outliers, which can cause particularly high errors, for instance for the branch, in which the reflectance for 850nm is far too high.
 In general, we see that our performance can deliver comparable or even more accurate multispectral data when compared to a commercial multispectral sensor across a variety of different materials.

-\subsection{Real forest material differentiation demonstration}
+\subsection{Real Forest Material Differentiation Demonstration}

-Here we demonstrate material segmentation of branches and leaves from real-world data, captured from the forested areas of the Masoala Rainforest in Zurich Zoo using the portable, $3$-wavelength illumination system (\Cref{fig:ESL-portable}).
-The segmentation of leaves and branches can provide indispensable information for robots navigating in the forest, for instance to differentiate between pliable and traversable foliage and rigid branches to avoid.
-To quantitatively evaluate our approach, an automatic data labeling tool based on the Segment Anything model \cite{Kirillov2023} is used. $31$ RGB-D scenes are divided into $21$ training sequences and $10$ test sequences.
-For each pixel, $3$ labels are predicted: (1) leaves, (2) branches or (3) background.
+Here, we demonstrate material segmentation of branches and leaves from real-world data, captured from the forested areas of the Masoala Rainforest in Zurich Zoo using the portable, $3$-wavelength illumination system (\Cref{fig:eye}A).
+A semi-supervised segmentation pipeline is used.
+First, segments are generated using a min-cut algorithm, where neighboring pixels are separated if they have low similarity, based on their RGB-D vector.
+The segments are then classified with a shallow VGG-inspired Convolutional Neural Network with two convolutional and three fully connected layers.
+For classifier training, $31$ RGB-D scenes are divided into $21$ training sequences and $10$ test sequences.
+At the end, the pipeline predicts one of three labels for each pixel: leaves, branches or background.

 We compare the performance of segmentation using only RGB images, only depth, and RGB-D fusion using the intersection-over-union (IoU) score for leaves and branches, these results are summarized in \Cref{tab:segmentation_results}.
 Qualitative results for the combined approach can be seen in \Cref{fig:segment}.
 Since leaves are both more present and individually larger in most images, their class is generally easier to detect.
 Inter-class variation is also lower for leaves, and many errors are due to misclassification of brown or overexposed leaves as branches.